ehb2hi/video_manager/README.md

 - YouTube Downloader: Enter URL, pick resolution, select download path, then Download.
 - Video Splitter: Select input video, provide a chapters text file, choose output folder, then Split.
+- YouTube Uploader: Provide video file, title, description, tags, category, privacy, and a Google `credentials.json` to authorize uploads to your channel.
+  - Optionally select a thumbnail image to be set for the uploaded video.

 Chapters File Format